This post may contain affiliate links. Please read our disclosure policy.

 - Reduce endocrine disruptors: An endocrine disruptor is a chemical or substance that can alter hormone function.
 They are found in cosmetics, cleaners, pesticides, plastics, and even food.
 Make swaps to safer skin care and cleaning products, and do not cook with or store food in plastic.

-I recommend all people with hormonal acne utilize plant-based salicylic acid topically, as it is a safer hormonal acne treatment that has been shown to help exfoliate dead skin cells and restore the imbalance of bacteria to a healthy level.
+One of the best safe and effective ways to treat hormonal acne naturally is with plant-based salicylic acid.
+It’s been shown to help exfoliate dead skin cells and restore the imbalance of bacteria to a healthy level.
+It also has strong anti-inflammatory effects.

 Here is the basic topical treatment plan I recommend for people struggling with hormonal acne:

-- Cleanse: Use a gentle pore cleanser that removes oil and impurities
+- Cleanse: Use a gentle pore cleanser with charcoal that removes oil and impurities

-- Treat: Use an All-Over Acne Treatment and/or Spot Treatment that contains plant-based salicylic acid when breakouts occur
+- Treat: Use a Charcoal Mask to help balance oil production and prevent brakouts, and a Spot Treatment that contains plant-based salicylic acid when breakouts occur

-- For scarring: Experiment with a safe Overnight Resurfacing Peel.
+- For scarring: Experiment with a stable Vitamin C Serum to help improve dark spots.
 This MUST be spot tested first to ensure it works with your skin.

-- For body acne: Use a Charcoal Cleansing Bar in the shower on your back, arms, and shoulders to help absorb oil and impurities, and balance the skin.
+- For body acne: Use a Charcoal Body Bar in the shower on your back, arms, and shoulders to help absorb oil and impurities, and balance the skin.

 All of these suggestions must be done in tandem with the recommended changes above to be effective long-term.